 Damascus home prices are not only among the most expensive in Oregon, but Damascus real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Damascus isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Damascus are a mix of both white- and blue-collar jobs.
-Overall, Damascus is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Damascus who work in sales jobs (12.79%), office and administrative support (12.22%), and management occupations (12.01%).
+Damascus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Damascus is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Damascus who work in office and administrative support (14.29%), sales jobs (13.58%), and management occupations (11.57%).

-Telecommuters are a relatively large percentage of the workforce: 9.12% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Damascus telecommute to their jobs.
+Overall, about 8.45% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Damascus is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Damascus is a great place for families with children to consider.
+First of all, many other families with children live here, making Damascus a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Damascus has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Damascus’s overall crime rate is lower than average for the country.

 The people who call Damascus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Damascus residents report their race to be White, followed by Asian.
-Important ancestries of people in Damascus include English, Irish, European, and Norwegian.
+Important ancestries of people in Damascus include Irish, English, Norwegian, and European.

 The most common language spoken in Damascus is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Russian.